 Deferred outflows of resources represent a consumption of net position that applies to future periods and so will not be recognized as an outflow of resources (expenditure) until then.
-The District has deferred outflows of resources in its government wide statement of net position relating to the District's PSERS pension liability in the governmental activities.
+The District has deferred outflows of resources in its government-wide statement of net position relating to the District's PSERS pension liability and OPEB liability in the governmental activities.
 The District had no deferred outflows of resources in its governmental funds balance sheet.

 Deferred inflows of resources represent an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has deferred inflows of resources in its government wide statement of net position relating to the District's PSERS pension liability in the governmental activities.
+The District has deferred inflows of resources in its government wide statement of net position relating to the District's PSERS pension liability and the OPEB liability in the governmental activities.